Groovy

 Create a ValueHolder

 Creates a ValueHolder for a simple data type.
-If null is transferred, a NullValueHolder will be created.
+If zero is passed, a NullValueHolder is created.
 Its value is null, and hasValue() is false.

 Snippet